-Gone are the days when fluorescent lightning was the most commonly used for plant supplementary lightning.
+Gone are the days when fluorescent lightning was the most commonly light used for plant supplementary lightning.

-Nowadays, besides LED (the most modern type of grow lights), you'll encounter high-intensity discharge (HIDs) in any commercial grow lights.
-Hobbyist growers also find them cost-effective and efficient as well.
+Nowadays, besides LEDs, you'll encounter high-intensity discharge (HIDs) in any commercial grow lights.
+Hobbyist growers also have great results with HPS as well.

 Known for their high light intensity and PAR output and a great pairing with Metal Halide lights, it's no wonder that HPS will still have their place in any modern growing systems.